6 steps to build a neural network in OpenNN

 The third step is to set the training strategy, which is composed of:

-• Loss index.
+• Loss function.

 • Optimization algorithm.

-Firstly, we construct the training strategy object
+First, we construct the training strategy object:

 // Training strategy

-TrainingStrategy training_strategy(&neural_network, &data_set);
+TrainingStrategy training_strategy(&neural_network, &dataset);

-then, set the error term
+Then, set the error term:

 // Loss function

-and finally, the optimization algorithm
+And finally, the optimization algorithm:

 // Optimization algorithm